proplot-dev/proplot/docs/quickstart5.rst

 On import, ProPlot registers a few sample `~proplot.colortools.PerceptuallyUniformColormap` colormaps (see :ref:`Perceptually uniform colormaps`) plus a ton of other colormaps from other online data viz projects.
-Use `~proplot.demos.cmap_show` to generate a table of registered maps, as shown below.
-The figure is broken down into the following sections:
+Use `~proplot.colortools.cmap_show` to generate a table of registered maps, as shown below.
+The figure is broken down into the following
+sections:

 -  “User” colormaps, i.e. colormaps saved to your ``~/.proplot/cmaps``
    folder.
 A great way to save colormaps to this folder is using the